 With so many laws now on the books, it’s estimated that each American commits at least 3 felonies a day, or 21 felonies each week, or 1092 felonies each year.
 If you piss off the wrong person(s) it’s easier than ever for the system to come up with plenty of reasons to arrest you… and, have you noticed that everything you do has become illegal and everything politicians, legislators, law enforcement and government bureaucrats do is legal?
 Once arrested, they don’t just charge you with one crime, say tax fraud, they charge you with a whole host of crimes, like conspiracy to commit tax fraud, unlawful use of a bank account to commit tax fraud, conspiracy to unlawfully use electronic communications (a phone) to commit tax fraud, etc.

-In theory you have the right to demand a trial before a jury of your peers, but ‘stacking’ makes that right virtually impossible to exercise.
+In theory you have the right to demand a trial before a jury of your peers, but ‘stacking’ makes this right virtually impossible to exercise.
 In addition to the original charge of tax fraud which carries a five year sentence, when all the other charges are stacked on top of it, you’re now facing 400 years in prison.

 The District Attorney lets you know that if you force him/her and the court to go through the trouble and expense of a trial, they will ‘throw the book at you’, demanding you be sentenced to the maximum (400 years)… but if you plead guilty to the charges, they will only seek a sentence of twenty years.

 This places defendants in a tight spot.
 Should you demand a jury trial and lose, you could spend the rest of your life in prison.
 If you agree to plead guilty, you will only spend twenty years in the slammer (despite that fact that you may be completely innocent).
-Our jails and prisons are full of individuals whose only crime was to be in the wrong place at the wrong time.
+Our jails and prisons are full of individuals whose only real crime was to be in the wrong place at the wrong time.